ConnectionRestored/Abide-in-the-Vine/Lenses Assignment.md

+Name: Joshua Trung
-### Find the distance to the image in the following lens problems and state whether the image is virtual or real AND whether it is upright or inverted.
+### 1. Find the distance to the image in the following lens problems and state whether the image is virtual or real AND whether it is upright or inverted.
 (4 points each)

 #### a.
 An object is placed 40. mm away from a diverging lens with a focal length of 10. cm.
 **Given:**